Violin Practice time

 • Create a Dedicated Practice Space: Designate a special place in your home for practicing even if it’s a large closet or corner of the room.
 Having your music stand, music and instrument in the same place removes some of the friction of starting practice.

 • Build in privacy: Adding soundproofing to a closet or small space can help you feel more comfortable, knowing that you’re not disturbing others.
-Privacy allows you to play uninhibitedly, which is freeing and allows you to get into a state of flow.
+Also, privacy allows you to play uninhibitedly, which is freeing and allows you to get into a state of flow.
 Self-consciousness is distracting.
 Even a simple door gap filler reduces sound substantially.

 • Keep Your Violin Accessible: Instead of storing your violin in its case, consider using a violin stand for quick and easy access..
 This keeps your instrument within easy reach and acts as a visual reminder to practice.